MtCelesteMa/simplegarden/README.md

 -   Similarly, there are no "garden drops" obtained by harvesting certain crops.
 -   Different soil types only affect tick rate, and can be changed at will.
 -   All crops are free to plant (in Normal Mode).
--   Play with custom crops and mutations by uploading custom data files.
+-   Play with custom crops and mutations using datapacks.

 ### Hard Mode